yaml/yamlscript/doc/ys.md

-  -p, --print              Print the result of --run in code mode -o, --output FILE        Output file for --load, --compile or --binary
+  -p, --print              Print the result of --run in code mode -o, --output FILE        Output file for --load, --compile or --binary -s, --stream             Output all results from a multi-document stream

   -T, --to FORMAT          Output format for --load:
                              json, yaml, edn